FabricioSe/FabricioSe/README.md

 ### Hi there 👋

+My name is Fabricio and I'm a computer science student living in Canada.
+Here's some info about me!

+⚡ Work experience: (In construction)

+🌱 Interests:

+* Web development.

+💬 Reach me by email or LinkedIn! <a name="">fasegnun@gmail.com</a> |

 <!--
 **FabricioSe/FabricioSe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.